 What are the benefits of contracting?

-Regardless of what industry you are in, there are a number of advantages and benefits to becoming a contractor.
+Regardless of what industry you are in, there are a number of advantages and benefits of becoming a contractor.

-Below is a summary of the main benefits to contracting:
+Below is a summary of the main benefits of contracting:

 - Greater freedom: contracting allows you to work when you want, where you want and for how long you want and changing contracts can often be far easier than changing permanent positions.